Northern Michigan DeColores

 • Inside/Outside Team Manuals

-• Past Weekend Team and Candidate Lists
+• Team and Candidate Lists

 "De Colores" (literally, "Of Colors") is a traditional folk-song that is well known throughout the Spanish-speaking world.
 The song was brought to the Americas from Spain during the 16th century.
 In modern times, the song frequently appears in collections of childrens songs.
 It is widely used in the Cursillo movement and related communities such as "DeColores" and "Walk to Emmaus".
 The words of the song are an expression of joy and a celebration of all creation with its many bright colors.